Jace Peterson Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.92).
+- The White Sox's 4.97 team ERA ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to give up 211 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (214 total, 1.4 per game).

-- The White Sox will send Urena (0-6) out to make his ninth start of the season.
-He is 0-6 with a 7.27 ERA and 24 strikeouts through 34 2/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Washington Nationals, when he went six innings, allowing one earned run while giving up four hits.
+- In his last time out on Friday against the Boston Red Sox, the righty threw 6 1/3 innings, giving up one earned run while surrendering five hits.

-- In eight games this season, the 32-year-old has an ERA of 7.27, with 6.2 strikeouts per nine innings.
-Opponents are hitting .302 against him.
+- In 19 games this season, the 27-year-old has amassed a 5.10 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .223 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.